candycode/loco/README.md

 for the creation of binaries that have built-in, user-configurable access control at the interpreter level.

-This is something I borrowed from the mobile environment, Desktop applications are unfortunately still being developed with patterns from the 80s/90s with no concept of security or access control, any desktop application can easily access the file system to read and broadcast data over the internet with little control
+This is something I borrowed from the mobile environment, desktop applications are unfortunately still being developed with patterns from the 80s/90s with no concept of security or access control, any desktop application can easily access the file system to read and broadcast data over the internet with little control